Check Into Cash

-Check Into Cash is a financial services retailer with more than 1,100 stores in 30 states.
-The company was founded in 1993 by W. Allan Jones in Cleveland, Tennessee, where the headquarters are located today.
+Check Into Cash is a financial services retailer with more than 200 stores in 15 states.
+The company was founded in 1993 by W. Allan Jones in Cleveland, Tennessee, and is headquartered in Carrollton, Texas.

-The firm offers payday loans, online payday advances, title loans, bill payment services, check cashing, reloadable prepaid debit cards, and Western Union money transfers and money order services.
+Check Into Cash offers payday loans, installment loans, title loans, and lines of credit, dependent upon location, along with bill payment services, check cashing, reloadable prepaid debit cards, Western Union money transfers and money order services, and tax prep services.